Student Support Services

 MTh 8-4, TW 8-6, F 8-1

 Meeting with an academic counselor each semester is essential to student success.
-Counselors are available to new-to-college students who have completed all their steps to enrollment, new transfer students, continuing and returning students on a same-day appointment basis during our open hours.
-In order that we properly advise students who have attended other colleges, they must have their transcripts when they check in at the front desk of the Academic Counseling Center.
+Academic counselors are available to new-to-college students who have completed all their steps to enrollment, new transfer students, continuing and returning students.

-Academic Counseling Center provides a variety of resources to help students achieve the greatest possible benefit from their college experience.
-Each academic counselor is a specialist in several academic areas, and students may wish to see a counselor according to the major they declare.
-The Academic Counseling Center is a valuable resource in exploring the options or defining the requirements in a particular field of study.
-All counselors have the expertise to assist with course selection, educational planning questions concerning requirements for majors, general education, graduation, or transfer to a four-year college or university.
-However, students are free to select any counselor they choose.
-A counselor can answer questions about a course or academic requirements and serve as a valuable resource in helping students select appropriate, as well as the best combination of courses to meet the lower division transfer requirements for specific transfer institutions.
-Students are encouraged to meet with a counselor on a regular basis.
-Counseling offices are located in the Student Services Building, (805) 730-4085.
+The Academic Counseling Center provides a variety of resources to help students achieve the greatest possible benefit from their college experience.
+Each academic counselor is a specialist in several academic areas, and students are assigned a counselor according to the major they declare or the special program that they are part of.
+The Academic Counseling Center is a valuable resource to explore the options and requirements in a particular field of study.
+Counselors assist with course selection, educational planning questions concerning requirements for majors, general education, graduation, or transfer to a four-year college or university.
+A counselor can answer questions about a course or academic requirements and serve as a valuable resource in helping students select appropriate, balanced course plans to meet degree and certificate requirements as well as lower division transfer requirements for specific transfer institutions.
+Students are encouraged to meet with a counselor each semester.
+Academic Counseling offices are located in the Student Services Building, (805) 730-4085.

 - Newly matriculated students will complete an Abbreviated Educational Plan prior to completing 15 credit units.